MicahElliott/clojure-docs-peek/README.md

 ## Usage

-Invoke `cider-inline-docs-toggle` to open and close the peek.
+Invoke `clojure-docs-peek-toggle` to open and close the peek.

 Use universal argument (prefix `C-u`) to include _See also_ section.